Phyllonorycter loxozona

 Phyllonorycter loxozona is a moth of the family Gracillariidae.
 It is known from South Africa and Uganda.
 The record for Kenya is a misidentification of Cameraria torridella.

 The length of the forewings is 2.8–3.2 mm.
-The forewings are elongate and the ground colour is ochreous brown with white markings.
-The hindwings are fuscous with a long shiny fringe of the same colour as the hindwing.
 Adults are on wing from early February to mid-May and from early October to mid-December.

 The larvae feed on Dombeya bagshawei, Dombeya emarginata and Dombeya rotundifolia.
 They mine the leaves of their host plant.
-The mine has the form of a long, narrow gallery, mainly along the edge of the leaf.
-Later the larvae form a gall-like swelling near the base of the disc.